voxel51/ttn/README.md

 ```
 Recommend setting `--device` to "mps" or "cuda".
 Can also use paper's detection fine-tuned pruning model using `--prune_model ttnd`.

 Output TTN pruning logits will be located in `./data/model/logits`.
 Paper implementation pruned all pseudo-labels with logit score > 0.
+Raising the threshold increases recall but lowers precision (e.g., > 0.1).

 ## Citation